stefenmax/pytorch-template-medical-image-restoration/README.md

 - `experiment` dir: Your experiment result will save here.
 - `models` dir: Put your checkpoint here to easily test the network.
 - `src` dir:
-    - 'data' dir : dataloader and dataset codes are here.
+    - `data` dir : dataloader and dataset codes are here.
     - `loss` dir is for loss function design.
     - `model` dir is for wrapping network architecture. **You can put your own network here. **
     - `trainer.py` file: this is for setting up and iterating epoch.